 Step 1: Access Facebook Marketplace

-You can get to Facebook Marketplace from your smartphone or desktop by clicking the storefront icon to the left on your News Feed, or by going directly to Facebook.com/marketplace.
+You can get to Facebook Marketplace from your smartphone or desktop.
+Just click the storefront icon to the left on your News Feed, or go directly to Facebook.com/marketplace.

 Step 2: Post Your Item